Doctor of Philosophy in Pharmaceutical Sciences and Molecular Medicine

 Degree Description:

-We prepare students to be successful professionals in academia, industry, health care, and private institutions dedicated to the promotion of human health and wellness.
-Our curriculum provides exposure to research in molecular and cellular biochemistry, basic and clinical pharmacology, neuropharmacology, immunology, gene therapy, pharmacokinetics, pharmacogenomics and pharmacogenetics.
+Our program will prepare students to be successful professionals in academia, industry, health care, and private institutions dedicated to the promotion of human health and wellness.
+Our curriculum provides exposure to preeminent researchers who are world-renowned experts in their field.

 Admission Requirements: